top of page

 Evolutionary ecologist and educator

 Welcome to my home page!
-I am an evolutionary ecologist interested in animal life histories and insect biodiversity.
-I work in the biology department at Earlham College.
+I am an evolutionary ecologist based at Earlham College in Richmond, Indiana.
+I'm interested in animal life histories and insect biodiversity.

 ABOUT ME

-I am an animal ecologist interested in a variety of ecological and evolutionary questions, ranging from behavior and life histories to evolutionary genetics.
-So far in my scientific career, I've worked with lots of different animal species, including painted turtles, brine shrimp, sea anemones, and two species of flies.
+I am a Visiting Assistant Professor of Biology at Earlham College.
+My research focuses on a variety of ecological and evolutionary questions in animals, ranging from behavior and life histories to evolutionary genetics.
+So far in my scientific career, I've had the pleasure of working with several different animal species, including flies, turtles, crustaceans, and sea anemones.

-In my PhD, I investigated the causes and consequences of aging (senescence) in a wild population of antler flies.
+During my PhD at the University of Ottawa, I investigated the causes and consequences of aging (senescence) in a wild population of antler flies.
 These charming little flies live only on discarded moose and deer antlers, where the males live out brief lives of "combat and lust," defending territories to attract females.

-My current research includes projects related to insect biodiversity and maternal effects in water fleas.
+My current research includes projects related to insect biodiversity and maternal effects in water fleas (Daphnia magna).

 I am also passionate about science education and outreach.
 For several years, I worked as an exhibit designer and marketing assistant for the Joseph Moore Museum in Richmond, Indiana.